guenni68/single-page-app/README.md

 Capturing the above in a sample implementation, the SPA has

+###Layout

-Layout- A bootstrap template provides the layout including the top nav, left nav and the main section.
+A bootstrap template provides the layout including the top nav, left nav and the main section.
 The navs and the main section are encapsulated in html "div" tags.
 Each "div" has a id associated with it for targeting via javascript.
 So the contents of the "div" can be changed based on the state of the SPA.

+###Convention

-Convention- Each nav link has a javascript with the same name.
+Each nav link has a javascript with the same name.
 The script  has an onload function and is invoked on state transition in the SPA.
 For example the nav link "#settings" has a settings.js file with an "onload" function.

+###State transitions

-State transitions- The SPA is transitioned from one state to the next by user actions, like clicking on nav links or pressing the back and forward buttons.
+The SPA is transitioned from one state to the next by user actions, like clicking on nav links or pressing the back and forward buttons.
 When a user clicks on a nav link, the event is captured and the script corresponding to the nav is triggered.
 For example when the nav link "#settings" is clicked index.js captures the event and invokes the "onload" function in settings.js.

 Although this is not  a comprehensive framework, it provides ideas and sample code that you can leverage to build your SPA.

+### Usage

+Download and click on index.html